matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 requests, because a large amount of the Matrix ecosystem relies upon this behavior.
 However, a conscious effort should be made by all users to use the privacy respecting endpoints outlined above.
-Identity servers may disallow use of the v1 endpoint.
+Identity servers may disallow use of the v1 endpoint, as per above.

 Unpadded base64 has been chosen to encode the value due to use in many other portions of the spec.
-However, it does mean that special characters in the address will have to be encoded when used as a parameter value.

 ## Other considered solutions